 Move-in Ready!!
-6 BR.
-3 BA Home with carport-Stratford on the Potomac.
-New Kitchen with granite, expresso cabinetry and stain-less steel appliances, gorgeous HW floors on main lvl, FP, newly car-Judy McGuire 703-581-7679
+6 BR, 3 BA Home with carport-Stratford on the Move-in Ready:: 0 BK, 0 BA Home with carport-Stratiord on the Potomac.
+New Kitchen with granite, expresso cabinetry and stainless steel appliances, gorgeous HW floors on main lvl, FP, newly carpeted LL, new paint, walk-out basement...really a show stopper!

+Judy McGuire 703-581-7679